-In the wake of 9/11, the US has implemented a screening for potential flight students.
-This does not apply to students only taking ground school or who wish to take a single “discovery” flight
+In the wake of 9/11, the US implemented a screening for potential flight students.
+This does not apply to students only taking ground school or who wish to take a single “discovery” flight.

 US citizens must present proof of citizenship prior to starting training.
 A passport is the easiest form of identification.
 Your instructor will generally note your passport number and put an endorsement in your logbook to meet TSA requirements

 Non-US citizens must go through a TSA screening process prior to starting flight training.
 As of 2019, this is now taking almost 6 weeks and total cost of about $250.
 For estimates of wait times, see the notices on the front page of https://flightschoolcandidates.gov/home

 The training provider is integral to the TSA’s screening process.
 In most cases, the training provider is an FBO or flight training company.
 In the case of AACIT, each instructor is registered as a training provider.